Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Luna is a 10 month old Bombay kitten.
 I adopted her in October of 2010.
 She loves to play with silver tinsel balls and will retrieve the balls when they are thrown.
 She loves to watch the hummers in the window and follows me around the house when I do housework.
 She is never far from me!
 She also talks to me all the time.
 I just wish I could figure out what she is trying to tell me.
 I swear sometimes she is calling MaMa!

 Tabitha is a 2 year old Bombay, I believe.
 My cousin found her while on vacation, she was just a kitten and skinny as a rail.
 They fed her and brought her with them when they came back home.
 I got her after her father wouldn't let her keep another cat in the house.
-She loves to sit on the tallest furniture and likes to crouch down and attack our dog when he's not paying attention.

 I foster kittens (and moms) from the Wisconsin Humane Society.
 She and her siblings were feral, but I guess, she made the decision to want to be domesticated, plus she is growing out of her "kittenhood".
-She loves me but does have a little temper.